SSoundSlicr

 Can I tune the threshold?

-The MVP uses fixed settings.
+The current version uses fixed settings.
 More detailed threshold controls can be considered later.

 What format is exported?